 2. Write an email to your community

 In our experience, it’s easier to attract members and ask for their support when you email them directly.
 If you don't have a mailing list, that’s fine.
-If you would like to build a mailing list, you can collect email addresses very effectively using our leads feature.
+If you would like to build a mailing list, you can collect email addresses very effectively using Steady.